 The rest of his trip led to occasional phone calls and texts about how wherever he went, there were always blackberry bushes close by.

 I contemplated a permanent move to Seattle, but only for a second.
 Although it’s an awesome city in a beautiful and bountiful state, I need a little more sunshine in my life.
-My ‘Seattle Me’ image contained tons of buckets in lieu of a purse, picking blackberries from every bush I saw, so much so that I would have to balance an extra bucket on my head, not unlike the Chiquita chick and her bananas.
+My ‘Seattle Me’ image contained tons of buckets in lieu of a purse, picking blackberries from every bush I saw, so much so that I would have to balance an extra bucket on my head, not unlike the Chiquita chick and her naners.

-Yogurt, to me,t was a bunch of annoying, little plastic containers that dominated our fridge since my mother ate it every.single.day.
+Yogurt, to me, was a bunch of annoying, little plastic containers that dominated our fridge since my mother ate it every.single.day.
 They would come tumbling out and hit the floor while I was reaching for sandwich fixings or pudding cups, some cracking open on impact – white, fruity goo all over the floor.
 I would actually gag while I was cleaning it up.
 I hated, Hated, HATED how it smelled.

 “How could she eat this crap?”, I’d mutter faintly under my breath while cleaning up the mess.